DiceTechnology/dice-fairlink/README.md

 # Usage Examples

 dice-fairlink implements a generic sub-protocol of any existing jdbc protocol (psql,mysql,etc).
-The host section of the URL should be the cluster identifier and not the hostname of any cluster or instance endpoint.
+For AWS API discovery (see below) the host section of the URL should be the cluster identifier and not the hostname of any cluster or instance endpoint.

 The driver will accept urls in the form `jdbc:fairlink:XXXX` and delegate the actual handling of the connection to the driver of the protocol `XXXX` (which needs to be loadable by the JVM classloader).